XIAM

 LINERH.INP

-Utility to convert lines from the .LIN format of SPFIT to a block suitable for use in ERHAM input file.
-The steering file LINERH.INP holds pertinent control information (to be reedited) and should reside in the same directory as the input file.
+Utility to convert lines from the .LIN format of SPFIT to a block suitable for use in the ERHAM input file, or directly into an updated ERHAM input file.
+In both cases preceding versions of the ERHAM files are backed up.

 ERHRES = ERHam to RES converter